Yearst61/Yearst61.github.io/_pages/about.md

 # 📖 Education
 - *2020.9 - 2025.6 (expected)*, Wuhan University <br>
+Bachelor of Science in in Biology Science <br>
-Dual major in Biology Science and Computer Science and Technology
+Bachelor of Engineering in Computer Science and Technology
 - GPA: 3.76/4.0

 # 💻 Research Experience